Types of Bank Accounts in India PDF: Check the Account Types, List, Features, Advantages, and Other Details

 Government Banks in India

-5. Types of Bank Accounts - Recurring Deposit (RD) Accounts
+5. Recurring Deposit (RD) Accounts

-• Customers who want to earn interest on their money create these accounts as deposit accounts.
+Customers who want to earn interest on their money create these accounts as deposit accounts.

-• These accounts sometimes referred to as RDs, are the simplest ways to generate income that is more than that provided by savings accounts.
+• These accounts, sometimes referred to as RDs, are the simplest ways to generate income that is more than that provided by savings accounts.

 Key Features of a Recurring Deposit